At the Middle Tennessee Council’s Boxwell Reservation, Scouts learn to shoot a bow and arrow, swim, and survive in the wilderness.

 The merit badges offered at the Skilled Trades Center are designed for older Scouts — young people 13 and up.
 By offering programs that resonate with this older audience, the council can encourage Scouts to return to summer camp year after year.

-“Scouts are already excited about shooting sports and aquatics,” Flannery says.
+“Scouts are already excited about bows and arrows and aquatics,” Flannery says.
 “This will be yet another activity to look forward to at camp.
 It may also increase camp attendance, which would be a benefit both to Scouts and the council.”

 It’s not hard to imagine the facility having a positive impact on recruiting, too.